kkentzo/tagger/README.md

-# ctagger
+# tagger

-A program to monitor and update the ctags files of multiple project directories.
+A program to monitor and update the tags files of multiple project directories.

 Under development™.